sgohl/wish/README.md

 This project is born from the wish of having a system-near control panel (possibly for embedded systems where resources are limited) with a modern admin-ui being able to execute system/shell commands directly within pages, instead of using these `system()` or `exec()` functions from php, for example.

 A full-fledged web framework would be kind-of overkill for someone not being routined and having to learn it first, only to then still abstract the actual system commands to get them executed.
-It wouldn't feel the same, anyway.

 Since it's not bound to any framework or language (well, besides bash, of course), you can easily install perl, python, php-cli, go, ruby, and wrap functions around them for specific purposes.